Latest Entry Requirements to Spain

 All other countries must present one of these documents:

 You need to submit and validate your certification to the EU Digital COVID Certificate (EUDCC).
+Travel is possible without the EU digital COVID certificate, but the admission process may take longer and require additional measures like tests or quarantines.
 If you don’t use it, or its EU equivalent, you MUST fill in Spain’s Health Control Form.
 You will receive a QR code to enter the country.

 Children under 12 years old are exempted.
 They are not required to show any certifications mentioned above.

-More information about the EUDCC is available here.
+More information about the EUDCC is available here and you can apply here.
 Spain’s Health Control Form info is available here.